Kobe-deve/SC2/src/READ_ME.txt

 	Backspace - exit conversation with npc
 	M - (in dungeon) menu
 	H - (in debug mode for sprite version) open command prompt

-Event Handling:
-	Events are registered through the registerEvent function specifically with a certain enumerated value to represent said function, it's important to deallocate this with destroyListener when said function/event does not need to be utilized.

-	For example menu handling in this game is done with MENU_SELECTION but it first must be initialized with values before being used